Georgia Orders Vidalia Onion Farmer to Pay Unpaid Overtime

 One of the largest producers of Georgia’s Vidalia onions is being ordered to pay $1.4 million in damages to hundreds of its workers for unpaid overtime.
 A federal court found that Bland Farms Production and Packing failed to pay overtime to 460 of its workers from the spring harvest season of 2012 through this year.
 The U.S. Department of Labor initiated the lawsuit in 2014 against the company’s owner, Delbert Bland.

 Farming for more than three decades, Bland grows Vidalia onions on more than 2,000 acres in rural southeast Georgia.
 These types of onions are specific to Georgia, and state law limits their production to only twenty Georgia counties.
-Vidalia onions are shipped globally and known for their particularly sweet taste.
+Vidalia onions are shipped globally and are known for their particularly sweet taste.
 Bland’s crop of Vidalia onions last year was estimated at $120 million.

 The lawsuit claims that Bland violated the Fair Labor Standards Act (FLSA) in its exemption for paying overtime to workers for growing, harvesting, and packaging the farmer’s own crops.
 However, since 2012 Bland has been citing that exemption despite workers packing onions that Bland bought from other farmers.
 Bland contracts with smaller onion farmers to purchase their entire onion crops, and the Bland workers were not being paid overtime for the work.